 The Mohs approach offers several benefits over other techniques:

-Dr. Downing has completed specialized fellowship training in Mohs surgery, earning board certification in micrographic dermatological surgery in addition to his board certification in dermatology by the American Board of Dermatology.
-During his intensive fellowship, Dr. Downing performed thousands of Mohs surgery procedures and worked alongside Mohs surgeons, plastic surgeons, and dermatopathologists.
+Dr. Downing is one of the top Mohs surgery doctors.
+He completed specialized fellowship training in the procedure and earned board certification in micrographic dermatological surgery in addition to his board certification in dermatology by the American Board of Dermatology.
+During his intensive fellowship, Dr. Downing performed thousands of Mohs surgery procedures and worked alongside Mohs specialists—surgeons, plastic surgeons, and dermatopathologists.

 Am I a good candidate for Mohs surgery?